 Emily Briggs, MD, MPH, is the founder of Briggs Family Medicine in New Braunfels, where she practices full-spectrum family medicine and obstetrics and is the medical director for two school districts.
 She is an active TAFP member who has served on multiple committees and commissions and as the new physician board member for both TAFP and AAFP.
 She has served as president of her local chapter of the Texas Medical Association and the Alamo Chapter of TAFP.
 She has also represented Texas during AAFP’s National Conference of Constituency Leaders.

 TAFP Foundation Philanthropist of the Year:

 Seth Cowan, MD

 Seth Cowan, MD, was president of TAFP from 1979-1980.
 He is responsible for several leadership development programs and mentored several generations of TAFP leaders.
 He was named Texas Family Physician of the Year in 1989 in recognition of his years of service, leadership, and excellence.
 Throughout his career, he has been a leader in organized medicine on all levels, becoming a member of TAFP and AAFP in 1958.
 He served as TAFP Foundation president, oversaw the development of the scholarship program, and has served on numerous committees and commissions for both TAFP and AAFP.
-He served on the Foundation Board for over 36 years including seven years as treasurer and is a monthly donor who reached the fifth level of the organization’s monthly donor program in 2015.
+He served on the Foundation Board for over 36 years and is a monthly donor who reached the fifth level of the organization’s monthly donor program in 2015.
 In 2017 he made a generous donation to endow a scholarship in his name to benefit a family medicine resident in training at the Baylor Family Medicine Residency at Garland.